mmistakes/made-mistakes-jekyll/_posts/articles/2011-04-25-record-art-review-agna-moraines-autobiography-7-inch.md

 ## Collect for the Music, Collect for the Artwork

 *Agna Moraine's Autobiography* put out a Self Titled 7-inch sometime in 1999 (I think) on Anima.
-From the liner notes it looks like these dudes might be from Kalamazoo, Michigan… unless that's the label's home base.
+From the liner notes it looks like these dudes might be from Kalamazoo, Michigan... unless that's the label's home base.

 Artwork on the front sleeve appears to have little to do with the song titles or content.
 Unless there is some obvious connection between knives, brown leaves, guns, wishes, skulls and memories I'm missing.